 Mt.
 Fern UMC held it's first service on November 11, 1883.

 Mt.
-Fern Church was an offshoot of the Millbrook Methodist Church established 50 years earlier in 1833.
+Fern was an offshoot of the Millbrook Methodist Church established 50 years earlier in 1833.
 Mt.
-Fern was built to better serve the growing surrounding community and the workers at Mine Hill who did not have transportation to Millbrook.
+Fern was built to better serve the growing community surrounding the church and the workers at Mine Hill who did not have transportation to Millbrook.
 John R. Spargo is the person most responsible for the church at Mount Fern.
 He donated the land, provided the financing, helped build the church and gave the church its name.

 By 1880 Mount Fern was a hilltop community of about 25 homes, a dozen or so farms, and the mining families.
 The success of the local mines attracted still more miners to Randolph.
 After moving to an old stone farmhouse, John Spargo held Methodist class meetings in his home.
 The old stone house served as both an early church and Sunday school.
 Its two small rooms were soon filled to capacity.
 Eventually the community decided it was time to build a new church.